 Mutual aid groups

-In its most simple form, mutual aid describes a group of people with similar experiences helping each other to overcome their issues.
+Mutual aid describes a group of people with similar experiences helping each other to overcome their issues.
 We know that these groups can have a really positive impact on helping people to achieve and maintain recovery.

 Another approach is known as SMART Recovery which uses motivational, behavioural and cognitive methods to aid recovery.